Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 Planetary alignments are beautiful celestial events that you can observe without special equipment.
-The next one will take place on June 17.
 Here you’ll learn how to observe the alignments, find the dates of the most spectacular ones, and gain a thorough understanding of these celestial events.

 Contents